fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/3-Lab02_Types.md

     3. Click the _Import_ button.

 2.  **Confirm the registered data**
-Confirm that the data is correctly registered in the `Pumps` Type.
-Open `Pumps` Type, click the "Show All Records" and check if the data is registered like the following image.
+Confirm that the data is correctly imported in the `Pumps` Type.
+Open `Pumps` Type, click the "Show All Records" and check if the data is imported as shown below.

     <img src="../../imgs/Lab02/image4.png" width=65%>